doutimi3/Ansible_Resources/README.md

 11. Exercise 11: Installing Packages using For Loop.
 12. Exercise 12: File, copy and template modules - Using templates config files to overwrite configurations files of services using the "template" module.
 13. Exercise 13: Create directory using file module
-14. Using the Handler module to restart services intellegently
+14. Exercise 14: Using the Handler module to restart services intellegently
+15. Exercise 15: Using Ansible Roles